TrueWinter/serverMon/README.md

 	name: 'Name shown on status page',
 	ip: 'IP address (or domain name) of server',
 	cron: 'The monitor schedule in cron format',
+	alertAbovePercent: 'An average ping this percentage above the time period average will be highlighed in red on the ping chart and may trigger a notification (see next option)',
+	notifyOnAboveAveragePercent: 'If set to true, a notification will be sent if the average ping is `alertAbovePercent`% above the 24 hour average',
 	notify: 'This is an array stating where notifications for this monitor are sent' }
 ```